-This guidance was correct at publication 11/11/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 11/11/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.

-A doctor's religious beliefs or conscientious objection to a treatment may prevent them from agreeing to carry out certain actions.
+A doctor's personal beliefs or conscientious objection to a treatment may prevent them from agreeing to carry out certain actions.

 Secondary care providers registered with CQC in England are subject to a statutory duty of candour, introduced in November 2014.